Cadasta/cadasta-docs/en/01-gettingstarted.md

   * Organization Members
   * Project
     * Project Members
+    * Questionnaire (which determines the structure of your data collection)
     * Project Locations
-      * Survey Structure \(determined by the structure of the questionnaire\)
       * Relationships
       * Resources

 Typically data for each project is collected in the field.
 This might be done using mobile applications, paper questionnaires, or applications like Field Papers.
-The Cadasta Platform currently supports two mobile data collection platforms:
+The Cadasta Platform currently supports two mobile data collection platforms, which are both available for use on Android devices:

 * **[Open Data Kit \(ODK Collect\)](05-odkcollect.md)**, and
 * **[Geographical Open Data Kit \(GeoODK Collect\)](06-geoodkcollect.md)**.

-Both of these applications - available for Android devices - integrate with the questionnaire you're using to collect your data.
+Both of these applications integrate with the questionnaire you're using to collect your data and allow it all to be stored on the Cadasta Platform.

-Whenever you need to get your data and resources out of the Cadasta platform, all you have to do is [download it](07-download.md).
+Whenever you need to get your data and resources out of the Platform, all you have to do is **[download it](07-download.md)**.

 ### Quick Guide to Getting Started {#quick-guide-to-getting-started}